Spicery/gingerdocs/ginger_aspirations.rst

 * The programmer is in charge.

-* :mod:`Ginger` IDE may warn but may not obstruct (which is what we mean by the programmer being in charge).
+* :mod:`Ginger` IDE may warn but may not obstruct (which is one of the things we we mean by the programmer being in charge).

 * A type-error detected at compile-time will not lead to an interaction that forces a programmer to correct it before proceeding to